Affected City Services

 Community Recycling Centres

 Community Recycling Centres are open.
 Payment will only be accepted by debit or credit.
 Cash payments are not permitted.
 The Re-use Store at Mountain Community Recycling Centre is closed.
+Please note there are currently long wait times at our Community Recycling Centre due to seasonal volumes, reduced staffing levels, and because we are only allowing so many people in at a time to ensure physical distancing.

 Online services available: